dwarvesf/playbook/operations/email-template/new-year-day.md

 Dwarves Foundation would like to thank you for your kind cooperation during the time.

-New Year's Eve and New Year Day have always been the time that everyone is looking forward to and we are no different from you.
+New Year's Eve and New year day have always been the time that everyone is looking forward to and we are no different from you.
 It is the symbol for festivities to say goodbye to the last year and mark the start of the new one.

 According to the Government’s regulation about the public holiday [**year**], we are pleased to inform the schedule of the holiday as follow: